jonton11/Fundsy/Testing with Capybara (Monday May 9th).md

 bin/rails g rspec:feature user_signup
 ```

-Since Capybara can be slow (due to emulation of browser requests etc.) - we can generate multiple tests at once
+Since Capybara can be slow (due to emulation of browser requests etc.) - we can generate multiple tests at once rather than running RSpec 3 times.
+This scenario is fine because we don't have that many tests for this page.

 ```ruby
 # user_signups_spec.rb